MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wia_lh/nn-wia_lh-iwiaerrorhandler.md

 # IWiaErrorHandler interface

 ## -description

 The <b>IWiaErrorHandler</b> interface provides the <a href="https://msdn.microsoft.com/c3b5622d-9d51-4008-abb0-c8a60c4a6b16">GetStatusDescription</a> and <a href="https://msdn.microsoft.com/c244d5a1-d3c1-4f8f-9b55-3729e5f13887">ReportStatus</a> methods, which enable minidrivers to give users information about status or errors during a data transfer and possibly give an opportunity to recover from errors.

-## -inheritance
-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IWiaErrorHandler</b> interface inherits from the <a href="com.iunknown" xmlns:loc="http://microsoft.com/wdcml/l10n"><b>IUnknown</b></a> interface. <b>IWiaErrorHandler</b> also has these types of members:

-The <b>IWiaErrorHandler</b> interface has these methods.

- The system UI calls the <a href="https://msdn.microsoft.com/c3b5622d-9d51-4008-abb0-c8a60c4a6b16">GetStatusDescription</a> method to provide the user with extra information about an error, if the user requests this information.
-This method is implemented by a driver's UI extension.

-The <a href="https://msdn.microsoft.com/c244d5a1-d3c1-4f8f-9b55-3729e5f13887">ReportStatus</a> method displays information about an error or status during a transfer.
-In some cases this method allows the user to recover from an error.

 ## -members

 The <b>IWiaErrorHandler</b> interface has these methods.
 <table class="members" id="memberListMethods">
 <tr>